Paris France Virtual Field Trip Week 3

 Most people probably have the Eiffel Tower in their travel bucket list.
 But did you know that when the Eiffel Tower was first built, it was controversial and many resisted as the public felt it was an eyesore.
 Luckily, it was kept as Paris or France would definitely now be incomplete without the Eiffel Tower.

-Eiffel Tower Paris France in Pop Culture
+Eiffel Tower Facts in Pop Culture

 Many TV shows, music videos and movies have made the tower a backdrop and perfect setting for their romantic plots.
 No wonder many couples have paid a visit to this monument to propose or celebrate their honeymoon.